 Type: Uncategorized Spell (likely Universal in nature)

-Cost: 1 point per rank
+Cost: 1 point per rank value

 Originator: Kim Eastland

 This curious spell allows the caster to conjure forth a spectral eye.
-This strange, magical construct may float about at air speeds equal to this spell's rank.
-While it must manifest in the same area the caster stands in, it can range far and wide once created; as long as the spell is maintained, the eye can continue to wander as far as its creator wants it to.
+This strange, magical construct may float about at air speeds equal to this spell's value.
+While it must manifest in the same sector the caster stands in, it can range far and wide once created; as long as the spell is maintained, the eye can continue to wander as far as its creator wants it to.